hhandika/segui/website/docs/installation/install_conda.md

 ### Install Miniforge

-If you start from scratch, we recommend using [Miniforge](https://github.com/conda-forge/miniforge).
+We recommend using [Miniforge](https://github.com/conda-forge/miniforge) if you start from scratch.
 First, download the Miniforge installer from the [Miniforge GitHub release page](https://github.com/conda-forge/miniforge/releases).
 The [README](https://github.com/conda-forge/miniforge) file in the Miniforge also contains a quick link to the latest release.

 Briefly, you can download the installer using `wget`: